Skip to main content

 How Progesterone Shapes Sleep Architecture?

-Clinical investigations reveal an increase in SWS duration and intensity.
+Clinical investigations reveal that optimal progesterone levels correlate with an increase in SWS duration and intensity.
 This indicates a direct influence on the quality and depth of sleep, promoting a more regenerative nocturnal experience.

 Individuals experiencing sleep fragmentation, characterized by frequent awakenings during the night, often exhibit suboptimal hormonal balance.
 Progesterone’s capacity to reduce WASO underscores its role in stabilizing sleep cycles, allowing for more sustained periods of unconsciousness.
 This effect is particularly pertinent for women navigating hormonal shifts, such as those during the late luteal phase of the menstrual cycle or perimenopause, when declining progesterone levels frequently coincide with disturbed sleep patterns.
 Supporting these natural rhythms becomes paramount for maintaining sleep integrity.